hnakae/go-club/_posts/proverbs.md

 This is why "Don't surround territory with thickness" is such an important proverb.
 Using the factory for its intended purpose to generate more profit in the game of Go looks like this.

 Of course, there are exceptions, but gaining in-game experience will sort that out.
 As long as you understand this proverb, you can be assured that improper use of thickness will not be the thing that holds back your progression.
 Please remember this proverb.

+I hope that this article served to clarify this proverb regarding the use of thickness, and also to serve as food for thought and inspiration for your next game, online or IRL at our club on Wednesdays.
+Thank you for reading this article to the very end.
+If you got this far, let me know! -Hiro